PALEOCURRICULUM VITAE

 The hand of Archaeopteryx.
 Nature, 310: 732, 1984

 Remaking the old into the new, new names for iguanodonts of Europe and North America.
-Prehistoric Times 87, Fall 2008.
+Fall 2008

 Drawing dinosaurs.
 Geotimes, Jan.
 6, 2006